Embroidery DIY Home Decor

 I bought these red placemats (below) at Walmart, but with the monogrammed initial design, they look fancy enough for special occasions.

 Dish towels and hand towels

 Embroidering on a lamp shade?
 Yes – that’s exactly what I’m suggesting.
-All you have to do is get a lamp kit and shade material.
+All you have to do is get a lamp kit and styrene sheets.
 Then you stitch out a design on some fabric, stick it to the shade material and glue it onto the lamp shade frame.

-I actually embroidered on a lamp shade this summer for an article I have coming out in Creative Machine Embroidery Magazine later this year.
-I don’t want to spoil the big reveal, but I can assure you it can definitely be done.
+I actually embroidered on a lamp shade this summer for an article in Creative Machine Embroidery Magazine and it turned out pretty cute.

 Coasters provide an opportunity to add a pop of color and pattern into any living area.
 Plus they are super easy to make in-the-hoop on your embroidery machine.
 I am in love with these modern in-the-hoop coaster designs from Five Star Fonts.
 But you can also go at the more traditional route and stitch up some ITH monogrammed coasters with an elegant single initial.

 I was inspired to create my own in-the-hoop coaster designs that are designed specifically to be stitched on cork and I love the way they turned out.

 So are you ready to upgrade your space?